owersbrett/my_test_app/README.md

-# A Test Note Taking App For Flutter
+# A Test Note Taking App Created Using Flutter

 Pull requests will be denied if files are not named using the naming conventions which are listed in the app.